Anne Taylor (netball administrator): Awards and honours

 Taylor was made a life member of Netball New Zealand in 1987 and in the same year received a Halberg Award for her services to sport.
-In 1988 she was made an Officer of the Order of the British Empire (OBE) in the Queen's Birthday Honours.
-In 2000, in celebration of the 75th anniversary of netball in New Zealand, she was given the lifetime contribution award.
-In 2012 she was inducted into the Wall of Fame of her alma mater, the University of Otago.
+In the 1988 Queen's Birthday Honours, she was appointed an Officer of the Order of the British Empire, for services to netball.
+In 2000, in celebration of the 75th anniversary of netball in New Zealand, she was awarded Netball New Zealand's lifetime contribution award.
+In 2012, she was inducted into the Wall of Fame of the School of Physical Education at the University of Otago.

+In 2024, Taylor was an inaugural inductee to the Netball New Zealand Hall of Fame, and was one of three inductees elevated to Icon status.